gmiller123456/vsop87-multilang/README.md

+# Example

+An example in JavaScript showing computations is available at http://www.astrogreg.com/vsop87example/example_alt_az_moon.html

 ### Current Stauts
-Versions for C#, C, C++, Java, JavaScript, Perl, Python, and VB.Net have been created.
+Versions for Arduino, C#, C, C++, Java, JavaScript, Matlab/Octave, Pascal, Perl, PHP, Python, VB.Net have been created.
 These have passed all test cases provided by the
 VSOP87 authors, a validation program is also included for each language.
 They should be ready for use.

-An example in JavaScript showing computations is available at http://www.astrogreg.com/vsop87example/example_alt_az_moon.html

 Still to come: more languages, documentation, and examples.